 PLAN B

-Van Grimde Corps Secrets van (CA)
+Van Grimde Corps Secrets (CA)

 In a post-technological world where nature has yet to be rebuilt and bodies still bear traces of their colonization by machines, humans attempt to survive by reconnecting to their primitive neural architecture, in order to reshape their environment.